 For example, in road accident claims contributory negligence is often applied in cases where the injured person wasn't wearing a seatbelt.
 While the defendant may have caused the accident by colliding with the claimant, the injuries the claimant sustained were also partially due to their own negligence in not wearing a seatbelt.
 As such if the claimant was awarded £4,000 for their injuries but found to have been 25% to blame for contributing to them, only £3,000 would need to be paid by the defendant.

-If contributory negligence can be proved, against the claimant or another involved party (i.e. the manufacturer of faulty equipment), it can have a dramatic effect on the final compensation amount awarded.
+If contributory negligence can be proved, against the claimant or another involved party (e.g. the manufacturer of faulty equipment), it can have a dramatic effect on the final compensation amount awarded.

 You may have heard stories about burglars being injured and attempting to sue the owners of a property for compensation.
 While this could hypothetically occur, a defence for this scenario would be that the claimant was injured whist committing a criminal act.